Login

 Immense potential for solar power

 To achieve the Energy Commission’s ambitious goal of 40 TWh of new power production by 2030, solar power must play a central role.
 With a technical potential of 30 TWh for solar energy alone, combined with our expansive land area, Norway is well poised to significantly increase its solar power capacity.
-However, the removal of regulatory barriers and streamlining of the concession process are crucial steps to unlock this potential.
+However, the removal of regulatory barriers is a crucial step to unlock this potential.

 The Fastest Growing Energy Source

-The Norwegian Water Resources and Energy Directorate (NVE) has indicated in its long-term power market analyses that solar power could account for a production of 7 TWh by 2040 – a substantial increase from today’s production of around 0.3 TWh per year.
+The Norwegian Water Resources and Energy Directorate (NVE) has, in its 2025 long-term power market analysis, indicated that rooftop and ground‑mounted solar power could produce 10 TWh by 2050.
 Globally, solar power is on the rise, a trend emphasized by the International Energy Agency (IEA) which considers solar energy as the fastest growing energy source.
 This is due in part to the rising demand for renewable energy and generally reduced production costs for solar cells.

 First Ground mounted Solar Power Plant